Arthur Morris/BIRDS AS ART

 Your Call?

-Which two of Kevin’s images are the strongest?
-Yes, I know that this is a very difficult question.
-Please leave a comment and let us know why you made your choices.
-I will share my two favorites with you here tomorrow.
+Which two of today’s featured images is the stringer image?
+Please leave a comment and let us know why you made your choice?

 Supporting My Efforts Here